szuckerman/szuckerman.github.io-src/content/get_data_into_redshift.md

 That's assuming you even have proper database credentials and connections.
 If you can't even connect directly, this is pretty much impossible.

-# Solution - S3 to the rescue!
+# Solution: S3 to the rescue!

 Since Redshift and S3 are both part of AWS, they have baked in functionality together.